-- Preserves QoR predictability by reusing prior placement and routing from a reference design. - Speeds up place and route run time.
+- Preserves QoR predictability by reusing prior placement and routing from a reference design. - Speeds up place and route run time or attempts last mile timing closure.

 A diagram of the Incremental Implementation design flow is provided in the following figure.